October 2024

 • Provider behaviour.
 The local chosen provider may not have a place available to offer, or may not offer entitlement funded hours.
 In these cases, the code is not validated, but the child may or may not be attending.
 This could also reflect a delay (a) while the provider makes a decision, for example if waiting for funding rate confirmation from their local authority, or (b) if the provider routinely validates codes for places taken up later in the term.

 • Miscellaneous.
 There may be issues or delays in the ECS system, meaning a code was issued but not validated.
 For example, the code may have been issued but the LA has not validated the code, despite a provider confirming the place.
-Codes issued reflect codes applied for by the 31 March deadline, though a small number continue to be processed and issued beyond this date.
-This means a small number of parents may not have had chance to validate the code with their chosen provider and LA by 2nd May.
+Codes issued reflect codes applied for by the 31 August deadline for the Autumn term, though a small number continue to be processed and issued beyond this date.
+This means a small number of parents may not have had chance to validate the code with their chosen provider and LA by 13th October.
 Additionally, some codes were automatically issued to parents with Tax-Free Childcare accounts who may not have intended to apply for one (see methodology section for more details).

 Help and support